cmesher/Prosodylab-Aligner/README.md

 ### Aligning one pair

-Imagine you simply want to align multiple audio files with their associated label files, in the following format:
+Imagine you simply want to align multiple audio files with their associated label files, in the following format(uppercase, without punctuation):

     file data/myexp_1_1_1.*
     data/myexp_1_1_1.lab: ASCII text